tbela99/css-parser/files/rendering.md

 ### Converting colors

 Color conversion is controlled by the `convertColor` option.
 Colors are converted to the HEX format by default.
-That behavior can be changed by passing the chosen color type to the convertColor option:
+That behavior can be changed by passing the desired color type to the convertColor option:

 - ColorType.HEX
 - ColorType.RGB or ColorType.RGBA